 These guidelines are very basic, however, they will get you started:

-Just as there are cascade pots, there are cascade bonsai tables.
+As an example, just as there are cascade pots, there are cascade tables.

-Like the containers, the stands are usually tall to allow the “cascading” branch a place to fall.
+Like the containers, the stands are often tall to allow the “cascading” branch a place to fall.

-Shohin bonsai (very small) are frequently displayed in groups on a stand of their own.
+Shohin bonsai (very small) are frequently displayed in groups.

 Thin slabs of burl and other fine woods can be appropriate for a forest or windswept bonsai.